Assumption Parish, Louisiana

 Assumption Parish (Paroisse de l'Assomption, Parroquia de la Asunción) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 21,039.
 Its parish seat is Napoleonville.
 Assumption Parish was established in 1807, as one of the original parishes of the Territory of Orleans.

 Assumption Parish is one of the twenty-two Acadiana parishes.
 Its major product is sugar cane.
 In proportion to its area, Assumption Parish produces the most sugar of any parish of Louisiana.

 History

 In 1807, Assumption became the eighth parish of the Orleans Territory.
 Its history is rooted in its waterways and its large expanse of fertile soils ideal for farming.
 Settled in the middle 18th century by French and Spanish settlers, the area retains strong cultural ties to its past with conversational French still common among residents.
 Assumption was also a final destination for many of the French Acadians exiled from Nova Scotia between 1755 and 1764.

+In 1863 Abraham Lincoln mentioned Assumption Parish in the Emancipation Proclamation as a confederate parish.